Scottish Upland Sheep Support Scheme full guidance

 Movement documents and movement notification requirements

 The sheep and goat identification and traceability legislation requires keepers to notify sheep movements to the national movement database (ScotEID) via SAMU.
-It is also a Scottish Upland Sheep Support Scheme eligibility requirement that all movements are notified to the database.
+It is also a Scottish Upland Sheep Support Scheme (SUSSS) eligibility requirement that all movements are notified to the database.

 A movement document must be fully completed for all movements of SUSSS animals declared on your claim.
 To notify a movement a movement document must be completed and sent to SAMU by post, fax or e-mail.
 As a claimant, it is your responsibility to check that a movement document has been received by SAMU.
 You can check if a movement notification has taken place by contacting SAMU or registering and logging online to ScotEID.